 Indoor trainers are best suited to shorter, higher intensity sessions.
 Interval workouts in particular, that are broken up into manageable chunks, work well.
 Being indoors lets you concentrate 100% on the work efforts and the pain and boredom are relatively short lived.

 In the British Cycling Training Plans, indoor workouts are typically no more than 60 minutes in duration and usually have an interval structure.
-In really foul weather, you could try to tackle longer steadier paced rides on the indoor trainer but we wouldn’t recommend it.
-Look at some potential cross training options or try some off-road riding if the roads are snowy or icy.
+At the moment, you could try to tackle some longer steadier paced rides on the indoor trainer and this can be where a group ride on Zwift can really help the time pass.